You may wish to read an introduction to this section first.

 Palazzo Venieri aka Palazzo degli Studi because it houses "Liceo Classico Giacomo Leopardi", a secondary school where the study of Latin and ancient Greek and their literature are compulsory: (left) courtyard seen from the entrance; (right-above) view towards Mt.
 Conero and the Adriatic Sea; (right-below) late XVth century side of the courtyard attributed to Giuliano da Majano

 In 1473 Jacopo Antonio Venieri was created cardinal by Pope Sixtus IV.
-He was born at Recanati of Venetian parentage and he was a distant relative of Pope Eugenius IV.
+He was born in Recanati of Venetian parentage and he was a distant relative of Pope Eugenius IV.
 Cardinals were expected to hold their own court and Venieri began to build a large palace commanding a very fine view in his hometown.
 Unfortunately for him and for Recanati he died in 1479 and the palace (in Florentine style) was never completed.
 Eventually in 1729 it was bought by the Carradori, a family of rich landowners who were admitted to the nobility of Recanati in 1728.
 They completed the building in the style of that period and the courtyard includes a fine balcony with a nice view.

 Recanati is the hometown of Giacomo Leopardi (1798-1837), one of the greatest Italian poets of the XIXth century and by far the most popular one today.
 The Leopardi were a family of ancient nobility and the mother of Giacomo belonged to another local noble family.
 Giacomo grew up in a large palace where his father had gathered a library of 20,000 volumes.
 He spent so much time reading that he undermined his physical constitution.
 The City of Recanati has erected a large monument to Leopardi in the main square (you can see it in the second photo of this page).